Given a triangle array, return the minimum path sum from top to bottom.

 1 <= triangle.length <= 200triangle[0].length == 1triangle[i].length == triangle[i - 1].length + 1-104 <= triangle[i][j] <= 104Follow up: Could you do this using only

-O(n) extra space, where n is the total number of rows in the triangle?Problem Overview: You are given a triangle array where each row has one more element than the previous.
-Starting at the top, move to adjacent numbers on the row below and compute the minimum path sum from top to bottom.
+O(n) extra space, where n is the total number of rows in the triangle?Problem Overview: You are given a triangular array where each row has one more element than the previous row.
+Starting at the top, move to adjacent numbers in the row directly below and compute the minimum possible path sum from top to bottom.

 In this approach, we'll use dynamic programming (DP) to achieve the solution.
 We'll start from the bottom of the triangle and minimize the sum path to the top.
 We'll keep updating the path sum in a DP array as we move to the top row.